Characters of the Fatal Fury series: Tung Fu Rue

 In Fatal Fury 2, Tung was one of the characters defeated by Wolfgang Krauser in one of the game's cut-scene.
 He would appear as a playable character in Fatal Fury Special, the upgraded version of Fatal Fury 2.
 Unlike the original game, Tung only transforms into a musclebound version of himself while performing certain special moves.
 Tung reappears in Real Bout Special and Real Bout 2.
 In Real Bout Special, there are two versions of him in the game.
 In regular version of him has improved versions of his previous special moves, as well as new moves, while the alternate version of him (EX Tung Fu Rue) has all of his moves from Fatal Fury Special and one Hidden Ability.
 In Real Bout 2, Tung has special moves from both versions of his character in the previous game.

 Tung also appears in the SNK crossover game NeoGeo Battle Coliseum.
 This version of the character was used as an additional character in the PlayStation 2 port of The King of Fighters XI, until he canonically participates in The King of Fighters XIV.
-He is also one of the 20 background characters that appears in the King Of Fighters Stadium Stage in Super Smash Bros.
+He is also one of the 20 background characters that appears in the King of Fighters Stadium Stage in Super Smash Bros.
 Ultimate.

 In The King of Fighters timeline, Tung played a vital role in XIV.
 According to a profile of one of his disciples, and the protagonist central character of that arc, Shun'ei, Tung found Shun'ei after his biological parents abandoned him for having an eerie powers, related to the main antagonist of that arc.
-Sensing a good in the young eerie powered boy, Tung decided to raise Shun'ei as his disciple to be trained by himself against the villains who had a connection to Shun'ei's eerie power, such as the villain who is connected to Shun'ei's left-half power, an avatar of fiery rage and soul containing entity known as Verse.
-Additionally, he has met Kyo Kusanagi's father, Saisyu Kusanagi, and a fellow elderly Chinese martial arts master, Chin Gentsai sometime before.
+Sensing good in the young eerie powered boy, Tung decided to raise Shun'ei as his disciple to be trained by himself against the villains who had a connection to Shun'ei's eerie power, such as the villain who is connected to Shun'ei's left-half power, an avatar of fiery rage and soul containing entity known as Verse.
+Additionally, he has met Kyo Kusanagi's father, Saisyu Kusanagi, and a fellow elderly Chinese martial arts master, Chin Gentsai, sometime before.